 As a customer or visitor to a leisure centre, you will automatically be owed a duty of care by the operator.
 Essentially, they will need to take reasonable steps to try and keep you as safe as possible while you’re on their premises.
 Therefore, it’s more important for you to concentrate on helping prove how your accident happened and the injuries you sustained.
 We’ll explain what evidence can help in leisure centre accident claims later on.

 So, as we’ve just shown, you could only claim for injuries sustained in a leisure centre if they were caused by some form of negligence.
-To give you some idea of what that means, we’ve added a few examples below:
+To give you some idea of what that means, we’ve added a few common examples below:

 - If you are injured in the gym whilst using damaged, faulty or poorly maintained gym equipment.